cms-tau-pog/TauMLTools/README_adversarial.md

 ### Evaluation

-Similarly to default training, the adversarial model is evaluated in two steps, predictions are computed with `apply_adversarial_training.py` found in `TauMLTools\Evaluation`, these predictions are then plotted using the jupyter notebook script `evaluate_adversarial.ipnyb`.
+The adversarial model is evaluated in two steps, predictions are computed on the adversarial tensorflow testing dataset with `TauMLTools/Evaluation/apply_adversarial_training.py`, these predictions are then plotted using the jupyter notebook script `evaluate_adversarial.ipnyb`.
 Two plot types can be produced, discriminator score distributions (DeepTau VSjet) and the output of the adversarial subnetwork (y$_{adv}$).

 An example of running `apply_adversarial_training.py` for a model trained with the adversarial techniques enabled is shown below: